Anthonyg5005/hf-scripts/README.md

   - Uploads user specified folder to specified repo, can create private repos too.
 Not the same as git commit and push, instead uploads any additional files.

 - Download models
-  - Make sure you have [requests](https://pypi.org/project/requests/) and [tqdm](https://pypi.org/project/tqdm/) installed.
-You can install them with '`pip install requests tqdm`'.
+  - Make sure you have [huggingface_hub](https://pypi.org/project/huggingface-hub/) installed as it has the same dependencies.
+You can install it with '`pip install huggingface-hub`'.
 To use the script, open a terminal and run '`python download-model.py USER/MODEL:BRANCH`'.
 There's also a '`--help`' flag to show the available arguments.
 To download from private repositories, make sure to login using '`huggingface-cli login`' or (not recommended) `HF_TOKEN` environment variable.

 ## extras